scharlau/Story_Generator/README.md

     gem install faker

-Add this line to your Gemfile:
+Add this line to your Gemfile after the line for the Rubyracer gem:

     gem 'faker', :git => 'git://github.com/stympy/faker.git', :branch => 'master'

-You now need to run bundler again with:
+You now need to run bundler again so that Faker is included in your application.
+Use this command:

     bundle install